-In this section, we mainly give the definition of the basic operators and some correlated properties which are used in the basic operational generating system of maximal planar graphs without any condition on their colorings.
+In this section, we mainly give the definition of the basic operators and some related properties which are used in the basic generating operation system of maximal planar graphs without colorings.

-The extending $2$-wheel operation means: firstly, add a new edge between two adjacent vertices, which shall generate $2$-parallel edges; secondly, add a new vertex in the face of the $2$-parallel edges and make the new vertex adjacent to the two vertices on the 2-circle.

-The contracting $2$-wheel operation means: firstly, delete the wheel center and the two edges incident to it; secondly, delete one of the parallel edges that is the two edges of the $2$-wheel circle.
+The extending $2$-wheel operation means: first, add a new edge between two adjacent vertices, which shall generate a pair of $2$-parallel edges, called a 2-cycle; second, add a new vertex in the face bounded by the 2-cycle and make the new vertex adjacent to the two vertices on the 2-cycle.
+The contracting $2$-wheel operation means: first, delete the center of this wheel and the two edges incident to the center; second, delete one of the parallel edges in the remainder.

-In the second section of this paper, we have introduced the extending $3$-wheel operation on maximal planar graphs: add a new vertex on a certain face of the maximal planar graph, and then add three edges which makes the new vertex adjacent to the three vertices of the face; we have also introduced the contracting $3$-wheel operation: delete a certain $3$-degree vertex and the edges incident to it.
+In the second section of this paper, we have introduced the extending $3$-wheel operation on maximal planar graphs: add a new vertex in a certain face of the maximal planar graph, and then add three edges linking the new vertex with the three vertices of the face, respectively; meanwhile, we have also introduced the contracting $3$-wheel operation: delete a certain $3$-degree vertex and the edges incident with it.

-The so-called contracting $4$-wheel operation is: in a maximal planar graph, delete a certain $4$-degree vertex and the edges incident to it, and then do the contracting operation to a pair of the vertices adjacent to the deleted vertex.
-About the extending $4$-wheel operation, it is the inverse operation of the contracting $4$-wheel operation.
-The detailed definition is given as follows.
+The so-called contracting $4$-wheel operation is: in a maximal planar graph, delete a certain $4$-degree vertex and the edges incident with it, and then do the contracting operation to a pair of the nonadjacent vertices in the neighborhood of the $4$-degree vertex.
+The extending $4$-wheel operation is the inverse operation of the contracting $4$-wheel operation.
+The following gives the detailed definition.

-Let $G$ be a maximal planar graph.
-Let $x,y,z\in V(G)$, and $x-u-y$ is a length 2 path.
-The so-called extending $4$-wheel operation with respect to the path $x-u-y$ is that, replace the $x-u-y$ path by a new face with four vertices $x,u,u',y$, that is, spilt the vertex $u$ into two vertices $u$ and $u'$, and split the edge $xu$ and $uy$ into two edges $xu,xu'$ and $uy,uy'$ respectively.
-This process is shown by the first to the fourth graphs in figure 5.1.
-Then the four vertices $x,u',y,u$ form a length $4$ circle in the new graph.
-And then, add a new vertex $v$ in the face of the length $4$ circle $x-u'-y-u-x$, and make $v$ adjacent to vertices $x,u',y,u$ respectively, which will generate edges $vx,vu',vy$ and $vu$.
-The resulted new graph is denoted by $G*xuy$, and is called the graph generated by extending $4$-wheel operation.
-This is shown by the fifth graph in figure 5.1.
+Let $G$ be a maximal planar graph, and let $xuy$ be a path of length 2 in $G$.
+The so-called extending $4$-wheel operation on the path $xuy$ is to replace the $xuy$ by a 4-cycle $xuu'yx$; that is, spilt the vertex $u$ into two vertices $u$ and $u'$, and split the edges $xu$ and $uy$ into two edges $xu,xu'$ and $uy,uy'$ respectively.
+This process is shown from the first to the fourth graphs in Figure 4.2.
+Then add a new vertex $v$ on the face bounded by the $4$-cycle $xu'yux$, and make $v$ adjacent to vertices $x,u',y,u$ respectively.
+The resulting graph is referred to as a generated graph by the extending $4$-wheel operation, denoted as $G*xuy$ (see the fifth graph in Figure 4.2).